Ballochmyle Viaduct: Design

 Ballochmyle Viaduct carries a double-track railway over the River Ayr.
 It has seven spans, three 50 ft spans at either side of the central 181 ft span.
 The main arch crosses the River Ayr at 164 ft at its highest point.
 All the arches are semi-circular, built around an arch ring comprising hard stone quarried near Dundee and local red sandstone was used for the rest of the structure.
 While largely plain, the arches have some decorative ornamentation including raised panels on the spandrels, and the dressed stone arch rings.
 These details can be viewed from the riverside path that passes underneath the central arch.

+Former Pedens Cave at Ballochmyle

+In 2023, the East Kilbride-based topographical historian, Chris Ladds, identified rock-hewn steps and graffiti panels beside the northern abutments as representing the remnnants of a former Romantic era landscape attraction of the Braes of Ballochmyle - the 'Pedens Cave' alluded to in the New Statistical Account and some other sources.
+One of many Pedens Caves or Coves in the area, it was shown that this example had been overlooked in recent history, but was specifically recorded in several documents which described its destruction to create the footings of the viaduct's northern abutment.